mRcSchwering/abacus/README.md

 Their IDs are used in the other tables as shown.
 *personalAccounts* only holds you own accounts.
 I made an extra table for that because personal accounts are used more frequently and need one more column.
-Since *accounts* will get very big I thoughts its worth it creating an extra table.
+Since *accounts* will get very big I thought its worth it creating an extra table.

 ### Transactions